-Building a customer loyalty program is vital to your businesses growth!
+Building a customer loyalty program is vital to your WiFi marketing and businesses growth!
 On average about 80% of your sales come from the top 20% of your customers.
 In addition, it costs about 5 times as much to attract a new customer as it does to retain an existing one.
 The better you are at retaining your best customers, the more profitable your business will be.
 So your primary goal as a marketer should be to nurture and build long-term relationships with your current and prospective customers.

 Customer loyalty programs can be one of the most powerful catalysts for not only attracting, but retaining loyal, spending customers.